 The neuroscience of change: why it's difficult and what makes it easier

-Written on the 23rd of May 2012 by Sue Langley and Sophie Francis
+Written on the 23 May 2012 by Sue Langley and Sophie Francis

 Why do people find it so hard to change when they know it’s good for them?

 Even when faced with a life-threatening situation, people tend to resist change despite knowing the repercussions.
 Studies reveal that when heart disease patients who had undergone traumatic bypass surgery were told if they did not adjust their lifestyle they would die, or at best undergo the life-saving procedure again, only 9% modified their behaviour .
 We see this every day in organisations experiencing change.
 Mount Eliza Business School found that over 70% of change initiatives fail because of people resistance – not because they weren’t good business ideas, driven by sound analysis, systems and facts.